zyxtarmo/t-pot-autoinstall/README.md

 Successfully tested on Amazon's EC2 Ubuntu 14.04.2 x64 as well as on vanilla Ubuntu 14.04.x in VMware.

 Choose Ubuntu 14.04.x as operating system.
-Make sure you have your SSH key added to your account (~/.ssh/authorized_keys). and meet the [system requirements](http://dtag-dev-sec.github.io/mediator/feature/2015/03/17/concept.html#requirements) (2GB RAM, 40GB disk, network exposure).
+Make sure you have your SSH key added to your account (~/.ssh/authorized_keys). and meet the [system requirements](http://dtag-dev-sec.github.io/mediator/feature/2015/03/17/concept.html#requirements) (>=2GB RAM, 40GB disk, network exposure) for a full T-Pot instance.

+In case you have limited ressources, you can choose a "honeypot only"-mode during install, which will install T-Pot without suricata and ELK dashboard (>=1GB RAM required).

-Clone the repository.
+So, clone the repository.
 Run as root.
 Enjoy.

     git clone https://github.com/dtag-dev-sec/t-pot-autoinstall.git
     cd t-pot-autoinstall/